-In the autumn of 2004, the Back Room closed its doors, but the Vampire’s Masquerade Ball was destined to continue.
-The Hartgroves turned the event over to Lady Raven, who imagined it on a much grander and more elegant scale.
-In March 2005, Lady Raven presented the third VMB at the Scarlet Ballroom, featuring DJs, live performances, vendors, and an atmosphere of romance and decadence that drew visitors from Seattle, Southern Oregon, Idaho, and beyond.
+The Vampire’s Masquerade Ball debuted in 2002 in the former underground Gothic nightclub, The Back Room.
+The first Vampire’s Masquerade Ball was to celebrate the one-year anniversary of the club and welcomed a crowd of nearly 100.
+In 2004, The Back Room closed its doors, but the Vampire’s Masquerade Ball was destined to continue.
+Ownership of the event was turned over to the club’s promoter, Lady Raven, who imagined it on a much grander and more elegant scale, outside of the club-scene.
+In 2005, Lady Raven presented the 3rd VMB to 300 guests at the Scarlet Ballroom.
+The evening featured DJs, live performances, vendors, and drew visitors from Seattle, Southern Oregon, and Idaho.

 Andrew Hansen has served on both sides of the stage on three continents and numerous countries for the last 20 years.
 Andrew left Portland in the 90’s and put on performances of music, art, theater and dance while based in Tokyo as well as performed in South East Asia.
 Moving to London he started Sonic Alchemy where he performed in European clubs and venues.
 Returning to Portland he performed with projects like Lava deMure, Julian Tulip’s Licorice, Autism and Stalking Jane.
 These groups headlined a wide variety of shows that ranged from the Northwest’s largest fetish events to the Oregon Country Fair.
 These projects have also opened up for bands as diverse as Sol Invictus and IAMX.
 Andrew has also joined touring acts like Attrition on keyboards.
 Andrew’s support of the Arts continues as a Master of Ceremonies for fashion shows and other numerous events.
-As a Stage Manager he facilitated large events and theatrical presentations like Bogville, Vampire Masquerade Ball and many of the shows for Convergence 13.
+As a Stage Manager he facilitated large events and theatrical presentations like Bogville, Vampires Masquerade Ball and many of the shows for Convergence 13.
 Technically Andrew has also designed lighting shows for acts like Soriah and provided sound design for organizations like Portland’s Wanderlust Circus, 2gyrlz Enteractive Language Festival, and Convergence 13.